Search

 Tesla Optimus Specifications – Source

-Optimus is around the same size and weight as a person, with 70 kg and 160 cm.
+Optimus is around the same size and weight as a person, 70 kg and 160 cm.
 The home robot can function for several hours without recharging.
 In addition, Optimus can follow verbal instructions to perform various tasks.
-It can perform complex jobs such as picking up your laundry and bringing items indoors.
+It can perform complex jobs such as cleaning your laundry and bringing items indoors.

 Moley Robotic Kitchen